 6. The head of any program using or proposing to use a Level III Aversive Intervention shall notify the Commissioner or his or her designee upon the filing of any guardianship petition, temporary or permanent, seeking authorization by substituted judgment for such Intervention.
 The Commissioner may upon receipt of such notice, provide for an independent clinical review by one or more clinicians designated by the Commissioner or designee of the proposed treatment and may advise the court having jurisdiction of the matter of said clinician's treatment recommendations.
 Said program shall cooperate fully with said clinicians and shall afford full access to each individual, his or her record and the staff working with the individual.

-5.14: continued

-7. In lieu of having the human rights and/or peer review functions specified in 115 CMR 5.14 performed by committees appointed by the same program that is proposing to use Level II or Level III Interventions, the director of such a program may request the Commissioner or designee to provide for the performance of such reviews by human rights committees and/or peer review committees established by the Commissioner or designee.
-The Commissioner or designee may provide for such reviews in response to such a request in the event that he or she determines that the program is unable to provide itself for such reviews or that the purposes of 115 CMR 5.14 will be served by the provision of such reviews by committees established by the Commissioner or designee.
+7. In lieu of having the human rights and/or peer review functions specified in 115 CMR 5.14A performed by committees appointed by the same program that is proposing to use Level III Interventions, the director of such a program may request the Commissioner or designee to provide for the performance of such reviews by human rights committees and/or peer review committees established by the Commissioner or designee.
+The Commissioner or designee may provide for such reviews in response to such a request in the event that he or she determines that the program is unable to provide itself for such reviews or that the purposes of 115 CMR 5.14A will be served by the provision of such reviews by committees established by the Commissioner or designee.

 (e) Consent.
-In addition to consent requirements generally applicable to individual service plans, a Behavior Modification plan employing Level II or Level III Aversive Interventions may not be implemented unless it has been consented to in accordance with the following requirements:
+In addition to consent requirements generally applicable to individual service plans, a behavior modification plan employing Level III Aversive Interventions may not be implemented unless it has been consented to in accordance with the following requirements:

 1. Where the individual is 18 years of age or older, or is deemed a mature minor under the applicable law, and is able to provide informed consent to a plan of treatment, the plan may be implemented upon his/her acceptance of its provisions.